nus-cs2113-AY2324S1/ip/docs/README.md

 # User Guide
-This is a user guide for CS2113 iP by charkty.
+This is a CS2113 iP user guide by charkty (Charlyn Kwan).

 ## Table of Contents
 1. [Quick Start](#quick-start)